Signature Twist On A Trendy Drink

 - Give the jar a good shake and there you have it—you just made the best-ever homemade honey whiskey.
 You can serve immediately or allow it to sit for a day.
 Like chili or lasagna, the flavors only improve after a night of rest.
 Store at room temperature or in the fridge for six months.

-Cinnamon Whiskey Recipe
+How To Make Cinnamon Whiskey

 Another great recipe, cinnamon whiskey from The Manual: